SwissDataScienceCenter/renku-design-docs/rfcs/012-add-session-ssh-support/012-add-session-ssh-support.md

 The following modifications to Renku will also be required:
 - API:
   - CRUD operations on public keys for logged in user
+- Renku Data Store service
+  - Support storage of ssh keys bound to users
+  - Support queries linking ssh-username, renku-session name, user-id and valid user ssh keys
+  - Add watcher which tracks running Jupyter Servers and adds them to currently active sessions
 - CLI
   - Push public key for logged in user (check if it is valid public key)
   - Create keypair locally, put key in appropriate folder and push public key
   - Perform some validation of key setup without needing to launch a user session
     - (probably needs to have an endpoint which is always available in the absence of a session)
-  - For OIDC modus:
-    - Support generation of token for logged in user
-    - Support combined token generation and login via pty?
     - Support login with token generated via web browser
 - UI
   - Import public key for logged in user (check if it is valid public key)